Country of origin: syria

 [i] Religions.
 Yes.

-[r] According to my personal experience, people in Syria were always they were always together.
+[r] According to my personal opinion people in Syria were always they were always together.
 They always lived together without problems before the war.
-There was no problem.
-Okay, each group has their own traditions and stuff.
-But… If you look positively at that point there was a very rich diversity in the Syrian community.
-I think so.
-So where I come from, this little village.
-In Djaraman.
-We were like Druze.
+It was no problem.
+Okay each group has their own traditions and such.
+But… If you look positively at this point, it was a very rich diversity in the Syrian community.
+I think.
+So where I come from, that little village.
+In Jaramanah.
+We were a kind of Druze.

 [i] Druze?

 [r] Druze.
-Yes, that’s a certain…yes… If you search on Wikipedia, Druze is kind of a group of Islam but they are a bit not as real as Islam.
+Yes that’s a certain … yes … If you search for Wikipedia, Druze is a kind of a group of Islam, but they are a bit not as real like Islam.

-[r] Some kind of religion yes.
-Historically it is a part of the Islamic culture.
-But Druze do not really follow the Islamic rules.
+[r] A kind of religion yes.
+Historically it is part of Islam culture.
+But Druze don’t really follow the Islamic rules.
 Of that religion.

 [i] And what is the biggest difference?

-Eh…the biggest difference… Okay I can’t…that’s a bit hard to say.
-For example, you have to wait until you’re 40 to really follow the religion.
-Or trying to understand what they’re saying because it’s complicated or something.
+[r] Eh … the biggest difference … Okay I can’t … that’s a bit difficult to say.
+You have to wait until you are 40 for example To really follow the religion.
+Or to try to understand because they say it is very complicated or something.

 [i] 40?

-[r] You have to wait until you are 40 to follow.
-For you must have the wisdom.
+[r] You have to wait for you 40 to be able to follow.
+Because you must have the wisdom.
 To understand that.
 According to those religious people.
 In this religion.
-But for me personally, I live as an ordinary person.
-I don’t really have a faith or religion or anything.
+But for me personally, I live like an ordinary person.
+I don’t really have a faith or religion or something.

 [r] Agnostic I think.
 More than atheist.
-I don’t know.
+Don’t know.

-[i] Okay.
-But I mean the communication between all religions in Syria, was it okay?
-Or how was the communication?
+[i] OK.
+But I mean communication between all religions in Syria, was it okay?
+Or what was the communication like?

-[r] Yes, it was okay.
-Yes, I think so.
+[r] Yes it was okay.
+Yes I think so.
 Maybe other people see that in different ways.
-They were up to a point… people were conservative towards each other.
-They didn’t want to… It was a little difficult to be really mixed.
-Yes, but… There were no problems.
-Really serious problems of not being able to live together.
-You know what I mean?
-I think so.
-That is my opinion.
-Maybe there is something else.
+They were up to a certain point … People were so conservative against each other.
+They didn’t want … It was a bit difficult to be really mixed.
+Yes … There were no problems.
+Really serious problems not to be able to live together.
+Do you understand?
+I think.
+That’s my opinion.
+Maybe it’s different.

-[i] And were you interested in politics before?
+[i] And were you interested in politics in the past?

 [r] Politics?
 No. I don’t think so.
-Even if I was in high school.
-Politics was… not really my thing because yes, because I don’t get it very well and I’m really far from politics.
-Even in Syria it was a bit… It was really always difficult because….
-You know what the situation is in Syria… So politics wasn’t my thing.
+Even when I was in high school.
+Politics was … Not my real thing yes because I don’t get it so well and I am very far from politics.
+Even in Syria it was a bit … It was really always difficult because … You know the situation in Syria.
+So politics was not my thing.
 I just live like normal people.
-I had no interest in politics.
-That’s how I wanted to put it.
+I was not interested in politics.
+That’s how I wanted to say it.

-[i] And maybe you can describe a bit how life changed in Syria after the war?
+[i] And maybe you can describe a little how life has changed in Syria after the war?
 Ordinary life.

-Erm…how life changed after the war.
-It became very difficult to live actually.
-Yes before the war… we had stability.
-Economic conditions were so much better than now.
+[r] Eh … how life has changed after the war.
+It will be very difficult to live.
+Yes before the war … We had stability.
+Economic circumstances were so much better than now.
 Syria was one of the cheapest countries in the world.
-Where you could do all kinds of things for very little money, for example.
-But also on the other hand the wages were…they didn’t pay very well.
-Because yes…it was a closed economy.
+Where you can do anything for very little money, for example.
+But also on the other hand that wages … they didn’t pay so well.
+Because yes … it was a bit closed economy.
 It is not that open to the whole world.
 No capitalism so far in Syria.
-Yes, there are disadvantages and advantages.
-But I think it was much better than it is now.
-Of course it was.
-But that also makes sense because of the war.
+Yes there are disadvantages and benefits.
+But I think it was very better than now.
+Naturally.
+But that is also logical because of the war.
 That the situation has become very bad.
-But yes… Syria was really a place, a very good country to live there.
-Economically speaking.
-There are many things you can do.
-You could enjoy life there.
+But yes … Syria was really a place, a very good country to live there.
+Economically.
+You can do many things, you can enjoy life.

 [i] Yes and after the war?

-[r] After the war everything changed.
+[r] After the war, yes, Everything has changed.
 Because the war in Syria destroyed everything.
-From people to real buildings and all things.
-It was not that simple.
-I thought it was a bit… It was very difficult!
-Boulder difficult actually.
+Start from people to those buildings and all things.
+It wasn’t that simple.
+I thought it was a bit … Tough hard!
+Hick difficult.

-[r] Yes, yes.
-In 2014 I think… For me it was the worst period in the Syrian war.
-Because so many bad things happened where I lived and it became so dangerous!
-And I couldn’t bear to live there anymore.
-And yes, for me it was no longer acceptable to stay there.
-I tried my best… to be close to my family and… and to build my life… And yes, I don’t know.
-It got more complicated and more complicated until it was no longer possible to stay there.
-So yes, we decided to flee.
+[r] Yes yes.
+In 2014 I think … For me it was the worst period in the Syrian war.
+Because so many bad things have happened where I lived and it became so dangerous.
+And I could no longer tolerate that to live there.
+And yes for me it was really no longer acceptable to stay there.
+I tried my best … To be close to my family and … to build my life … And yes I don’t know.
+It became more complicated and more complicated until the moment it is no longer possible to stay there.
+So yes we decide to flee.

 [i] Together or?

 [r] Yes I had a few friends and we had that idea.
-Even before the war, I had an idea to come to Europe.
-To continue my studies and to work here.
-This idea used to be in my head.
-Even before the war, I wanted… But it was impossible to come to Europe legally during the war.
-Yes, we decided with some friends to flee.
+Even before the war I had an idea to come to Europe.
+To continue studying and working here.
+That idea used to be … I even wanted to … But it was impossible to come to Europe in a legal way during the war.
+Yes I had decided to flee with a few friends.
 In 2015.
 In the summer.
 To come here.

 [i] And do you remember the moment when you made that decision?